-The presence of nearly horizontal beds of lava flows of alternately greater and lesser resistance to erosion is evident at the site, where rapid erosion of the less resistant beds, such as a'ā clinker, results in undercutting of the more resistant massive a'ā and pāhoehoe layers.
-The flows vary from evenly bedded, relatively flat, and continuous to undulating and uneven.

-A'ā clinker is composed of gravel- and cobble-size rubble that resembles a conglomerate.
-It is usually loosely held together unless it has been welded together by heat.
-A'ā clinker is extremely permeable and is subject to more rapid chemical weathering processes.
-Vertical fractures present are also subject to rapid weathering.
-Similarly, the nearly horizontal contacts between pāhoehoe lava flows, which are absent of a'ā clinker, are susceptible to weathering.
-Rock layers with denser, more closely spaced fracturing appear more extensively weathered.

-1 Soils in the vicinity of RHSF are mapped as Helemano-Wahiawā association consisting of well-2 drained, moderately fine textured and fine textured soils.
-The surface of the basaltic flows have been 3 weathered to form reddish-brown clavey silt, which is the basis for the local name of "Red Hill."
-4 These soils typically range from nearly level to moderately sloping and occur in broad areas 5 dissected by very steep gulches.
-They formed in material weathered from basalt and consist of clavs 6 and clayey gravels to a depth of 10 ft bgs.
-Along the slopes, the basaltic bedrock is covered with 10- 7 30 ft of Ko'olau residuum.
-These soils were derived from weathering of the underlying basalt 8 bedrock or were deposited as alluvium/colluvium.
-The younger alluvium/colluvium deposits were 9 derived from fractured basalts and tuff.
-Beneath the surficial soils, alternating layers of clay and 10 fractured basalts are encountered at depth.
-The western slope of Red Hill is generally barren of soil 11 and consists of outcropping basalt lava flows to the valley floor.
+- 1 The Salt Lake Tuff, named for Salt Lake Crater east of Pearl Harbor, consists of subaerial gray to - brown tuff containing nodules of dunite (Stearns and Vaksvik 1935).
+It is as thick as 300 ft, contains - 3 upright tree molds, and passes beneath sea level.
+It overlies Āliamanu Tuff.
+The Āliamanu Tuff, - 4 named for Āliamanu Crater east of Pearl Harbor, is composed of water-laid gray to black or grayish- - 5 brown tuff, rounded gravel, and (in tunnels) large vesicular bombs and spatter (Stearns and Vaksvik - 6 1935).
+It is separated from overlying Salt Lake Tuff by red soil and typically overlies older alluvium. - West and southwest of the Facility, substantial thicknesses of heterogeneous sediments occur on the - 8 coastal plains in southern O'ahu around Pearl Harbor.
+These terrestrial and marine sediments and - 9 reef limestone deposits form a wedge up to 1,000 ft thick, commonly referred to as caprock, and - overlie the lava flows of the basaltic aquifer.
+Overall, the caprock has lower hydraulic conductivity - than the basaltic rocks, and it confines the underlying basal aquifer in the Pearl Harbor and Honolulu - 12 areas.
+Rejuvenation stage volcanics, caprock deposits, deep-stream valley-fill sediments, and - saprolite all have the potential to impede groundwater flow. - 14 The presence of nearly horizontal beds of lava flows with variable strike and dip and alternately - 15 greater and lesser resistance to erosion at the site have been described in previous investigations and - observed during site reconnaissance activities.
+Rapid erosion of the less-resistant beds, such as a'ā - 17 clinker, has resulted in undercutting of the more resistant massive a'ā and pāhoehoe layers.
+The - 18 flows vary from evenly bedded, relatively flat, and continuous to undulating and uneven. - 19 A'ā clinker is composed of gravel- and cobble-size rubble that resembles a conglomerate.
+It is - usually loosely held together unless it has been welded together by heat.
+A'ā clinker is extremely - 21 permeable and is subject to more rapid chemical weathering processes.
+Vertical fractures present are - 22 also subject to rapid weathering.
+Similarly, the nearly horizontal contacts between pāhoehoe lava - 23 flows, which are absent of a'ā clinker, are susceptible to weathering.
+Rock layers with denser, more - 24 closely spaced fracturing appear more extensively weathered. - 25 Soils in the vicinity of RHSF are mapped as Helemano-Wahiawā association consisting of - 26 well-drained, moderately fine textured and fine textured soils.
+The surface of the basaltic flows have - been weathered to form reddish-brown clayey silt, which is the basis for the local name of "Red - 28 Hill."
+These soils typically range from nearly level to moderately sloping and occur in broad areas - 29 dissected by very steep gulches.
+They formed in material weathered from basalt and consist of clays - and clayey gravels to a depth of 10 ft bgs.
+Along the slopes, the basaltic bedrock is covered with 10- - 31 30 ft of Ko'olau residuum.
+These soils were derived from weathering of the underlying basalt - 32 bedrock or were deposited as alluvium/colluvium.
+The younger alluvium/colluvium deposits were - 33 derived from fractured basalts and tuff.
+Beneath the surficial soils, alternating layers of clay and - fractured basalts are encountered at depth.
+The western slope of Red Hill is generally barren of soil - and consists of outcropping basalt lava flows to the valley floor.

-12 1.2.1.4 GROUNDWATER
+36 1.2.1.4 GROUNDWATER